jupyterlab/jupyter-ai/README.md

 ## The `%%ai` magic command

-The `%%ai` magic works anywhere the IPython kernel runs (JupyterLab, Jupyter Notebook, Google Colab, Visual Studio, etc.).
+The `%%ai` magic works anywhere the IPython kernel runs (JupyterLab, Jupyter Notebook, Google Colab, Visual Studio Code, etc.).

 Once you have installed the `%%ai` magic, you can enable it in any notebook or the IPython shell by running: